webby34/newHavenRunoff/README.md

 #### Diffuse Pollution Risk

 For this model, data was preprocessed in WhiteboxTools and QGIS.
 The model itself was done using SAGA, an open source GIS software.
 The Diffuse Pollution Risk tool takes a DEM and weighted land cover map and identify areas of risk based on land cover, hydrologic connectivity, TPI, and slope.
+Land cover types with higher weights are those more likely to contribute to diffuse pollution, such as agriculture.
 For this model I used land cover weights based on a study by [Perks et al., 2017](https://pubmed.ncbi.nlm.nih.gov/28185700/).
 More information about the Diffuse pollution risk tool in SAGA can be found [here](https://saga-gis.sourceforge.io/saga_tool_doc/8.1.1/sim_hydrology_4.html).

 ![Diffuse Workflow](diffuseWorkflow.png)

 #### SCS Curve Number

 This layer was created using whitebox tools.
 The python script for this work can be found [here](https://github.com/webby34/newHavenRunoff).
+To run this script you will need a raster landcover dataset and a raster layer containing hydrologic soil group data.
+The script can be edited to reflect different land use/HSG combinations.

 ![SCS Workflow](CNworkflow.png)

 #### Water Quality Sampling
 In an effort to assess the validity of the model, I sampled water quality in the field.
 I sampled water from four sites: Where the Muddy Branch enters the New Haven, Eagle Park, Lincoln, and up in the headwaters of the New Haven by the Emily Proctor trailhead.
 I sampled for both turbidity and phosporous levels.
-This process is still ungoing and will be updated as I collect and analyize more data.
+This process is still ungoing and will be updated as I collect and analyze more data.

 ## Datasets
 The following datasets were used in this project: